 Here in the above screenshot “submit success” interaction is the goal and so it is the last source/medium path shown in each row.

-Going through the rows of the report, we will get top most user patterns leading to the goal.
-You might have observed that even though we have passed hardcoded values in source, some of the rows show Google/CPC value.
+Going through the rows of the report, we will get the top most user patterns leading to the goal.
+You might have observed that even though we have passed hardcoded values in the source, some of the rows show Google/CPC values.
 This is because in the processing stage of the GA if any user landed on the site through any Adwords campaign, at that time GA cannot overwrite the values of campaignSource and campaignMedium.

-Note that this view should only be used to get insights from the Top Conversion Path report as changing the value of source/medium and sending it to GA at each interaction will create the new session on each event.
+Note that this view should only be used to get insights from the Top Conversion Path report as changing the value of source/medium and sending it to GA at each interaction will create a new session on each event.

-If you are interested in further details on how we do it or you want us track your user journey, our experts will be glad to assist you.
+If you are interested in further details on how we do it or you want us to track your user journey, our experts will be glad to assist you.
 Please drop a comment with your details in the section below & we will reach out to you!!